yahayuta/pygame_samples/README.md

 ## torpedo_attack
 go to `torpedo_attack` directory and type `python main.py` then you will see game window popup.
 hit any key to fire torpedo to aim enemy ship moving from left to right.

+## pacman
+go to `pacman` directory and type `python main.py` then you will see game window popup.
+eat all dots and run away from an enemy.